Target audience: Data scientists and developers.

 The answer to that is validation.
 Instead of using all of the data available for training the system, we leave some aside with which we later test the system.
 This validation subset makes sure that we know how well the system is capable of generalization, i.e., how well it works on data it hasn’t been trained on.
 As you can see in the Inspector on the right, the dataset is by default split into two subsets, 80% is included in the training subset, and 20% are put aside for a validation subset.
 Leave it at the default value, but you can change this later if you want to.

-Change the preprocessing of the feature image_path from No preprocessing to Standardization.
+Change the preprocessing of the feature image_path from None to Standardization.
 You normalize a dataset to make it easier and faster to train a model.

 Standardization converts a set of raw input data to have a zero mean and unit standard deviation.
 Values above the feature’s mean value will get positive scores, and those below the mean will get a negative score.
 The reason we normalize or scale input data is simply because neural networks train better when the data comes roughly in an interval of -1 to 1.